Basic information about the temple

 Sthala puranam and temple information

-Thanjavur gets its name from Thanjakan, one of three asuras (the others being Thandakan and Tharakasuran) vanquished by Vishnu.
+According to the sthala puranam of this temple, Thanjavur gets its name from Thanjakan, one of three asuras (the others being Thandakan and Tharakasuran) vanquished by Vishnu.
 The Thanjai Mamani Koil is a set of three temples, collectively regarded as one Divya Desam, located near the banks of Vennaru river on the outskirts of Thanjavur.
-The three temples are dedicated to Neelamega Perumal, Manikundra Perumal and Narasimha Perumal (also known as Thanjai Yali Koil), and are located very close to each other.
+The three temples are dedicated to Neelamegha Perumal, Manikundra Perumal and Narasimha Perumal (also known as Thanjai Yali Koil), and are located very close to each other.
 This is the only instance of a group of three temples being considered as one Divya Desam.

 This temple finds mention in the Brahmanda Puranam.